 Overlanding (regional trip)

-- Can give the cheapest cost of travel.
-Popular overland backpacking routes like the Banana Pancake trail in South-East Asia, the Gringo Trail in Latin America and the Silk Route all go through low-cost destinations.
+- Potentially cheapest cost of travel.
+Popular overland backpacking routes like the Banana Pancake trail in South-East Asia, the Gringo Trail in Latin America and Silk Route all go through low-cost countries.

-- Gives a different perspective.
-You will have some more opportunities to go off the beaten track, you will see landscapes transition gradually, and can gain a greater appreciation for distances and how places relate to each other.
-Psychologically, it can feel a bit more like a “journey”, if that makes any sense.
+- Sense of a journey.
+By not flying you can see landscapes transition gradually, gain a greater appreciation for distances, and see how places relate to each other.
+Psychologically, it can feel a bit more like a classic “journey”.

 The appeal of a round-the-world trip is “seeing the world in one go”.
 Of course that is never truly possible, but that’s what a lot of RTW trips try to reach for.
 The key is variation: one month you may find yourself on a tropical beach, the next you’re in icy cold Russia.
-If your gap year is going to be your one and only opportunity to travel a lot, then a round-the-world ticket may be the way to go.
+If you are planning a big trip, and you won’t have another opportunity to travel any time soon, then I highly recommend the RTW approach.

 The appeal of backpacking overland is that it lets you travel more slowly and discover your own path.
 The goal is less to “see the whole world” but more to have a deeper experience in some part of the world.
 It’s also the best option if you will be travelling on a budget, as you can limit yourself to cheaper destinations.